mayflyINK/beginnerDev-Notes/OOprogramming.md

 # Object-oriented Programming
 #### Encapsulation
-Object
-- group of variables and functions in a unit
+Reduce complexity and increase usability by grouping related variables and functions in a "unit" called an object
   - variables called properties
   - functions called methods